Valdis Zatlers: Controversy

 Before his election he confessed that, as a doctor, he had accepted private donations from his patients.
 Transparency International has questioned the legality of this practice.
 Zatlers' supporters point out that donations of this form are accepted by many Latvian doctors.
 The Corruption Prevention and Combating Bureau (KNAB) characterized Zatlers' behaviour as improper and has said that it would not finalize its investigation of the matter for several months.
-In July 2008, KNAB ruled that Zatlers hadn't violated the law by accepting these donations.
+In July 2008, KNAB ruled that Zatlers had not violated the law by accepting these donations.

 Politicians criticized Zatlers for not paying taxes on these gifts.

 The State Revenue Service, which had previously requested him to pay taxes on the gifts, unable to fine him for tax evasion, fined Zatlers 250 Lats for missing data in officials declaration.

 In 2003, Zatlers was the subject of an investigation by KNAB, Latvia's anti-corruption office.
 The investigation was started based on a request by Āris Auders, a former subordinate of Zatlers who had become the Minister of Healthcare.
 Auders had accused Zatlers of buying low-quality spinal implants from companies run by Zatlers' wife and the deputy director of Zatlers' hospital.
 The investigation cleared Zatlers of all charges.